-The writers here at Audioaural.com have gone through a rigorous process of evaluating over 100 different headphones for purposes of identifying the best noise canceling headphones in the world.
+The writers here at Audioaural.com have gone through a rigorous process of evaluating over 100 different headphones for purpose of identifying the best noise-canceling headphones in the world.

 1. Sony WH-1000XM3

-So naturally Sony were going to have to do one hell of a job to improve on those headphones.
+So naturally, Sony was going to have to do one hell of a job to improve on those headphones.

 I found the Sony WH-1000XM 3 to be absolutely amazing.